Bonus: Guest Magnet Method Swipe File

 (Then follow along below to see how we did step-by-step).

+Caveat: The real power is in the long-term.
 In the short term, you should aim to liquidate your ad spend with front-end sales.
-While we often turn a profit on front-end sales — that’s not the point.
+While we often turn a profit on front-end sales — thatâs not the point.
+The point is to build a âRolodexâ so that we improve our ability to impact our own sales (instead of relying on âad spendâ and âalgorithmsâ).
+As Jay Abraham says, âBreak even today.
+Break the bank tomorrow.â |

 Then follow along to see exactly how we did it: